Chapter 3 : At My Party

 Hugo, doubled over in laughter, manages.
 “Uncle George and Uncle Fred… when they were in school… changed Uncle Percy’s Head Boy badge to say ‘Bighead Boy’ and… and he didn’t notice until his girlfriend saw it… and he couldn’t figure out how to change it back, so Uncle Fred gave him the ‘counter-spell’ but all it did was make the badge grow twice as big and only say ‘Bighead’.”
 Laughter erupted from around the room at the explanation and I hear Hugo say, “I only knew half that story before!
 You should have seen the look on Uncle Percy’s face!”

 Sometimes I miss my Uncle Fred, even if I never knew him.
-Uncle Ron helped Uncle George move on and stepped up to help cover the jokester’s spot in the family and now helps run the store since retiring as an Auror, but apparently Uncle George hasn’t been the same since.
-We would have so much fun planning pranks and coming up with new products… George listens to my ideas and uses them sometimes, but everyone says he’s not as experimental as they used to be, together.
+We would have so much fun planning pranks and coming up with new products… George listens to my ideas and uses them sometimes, but everyone says he’s not as experimental as he used to be when he and Fred were together.
+Uncle Ron helped Uncle George move on and stepped up to help cover the jokester’s spot in the family and now helps run their stop since retiring as an Auror, but apparently Uncle George hasn’t been the same since his twin died.

 “More like, seventeen finally.”